jsenv/jsenv-template-node-package/docs/prettier/prettier.md

 The codebase uses [prettier](https://prettier.io) to ensure files formatting is coherent and pretty.

-If prettier configuration is not respected, the main **GitHub workflow will log** which files are incorrect during [check format step](../../.github/workflows/ci.yml#L33).
+If prettier configuration is not respected, nothing special happen.

 If you want to keep prettier, check [How to use Prettier](#How-to-use-prettier).
 Otherwise see [How to remove prettier](#How-to-remove-prettier)